satwikkansal/python_blockchain_app/report.md

 $$

-Then we can find the equation of the second asymptot, given by
+Then we can find the equation of the second asymptotic, given by

 $$